oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 ## Prerequisites

 The following prerequisites must be handled prior to running the create domain script:
-* The WDT sample requires that JAVA_HOME is set to a java JDK version 1.8 or greater
+* The WDT sample requires that `JAVA_HOME` is set to a Java JDK version 1.8 or later.
-* Make sure the WebLogic operator is running.
+* Make sure that the WebLogic operator is running.
 * The operator requires WebLogic Server 12.2.1.3.0 with patch 28076014 applied.
-Refer to [Weblogic Docker images](../../../../../site/weblogic-docker-images.md) for details on how to create one.
+Refer to [WebLogic Docker images](../../../../../site/weblogic-docker-images.md) for details on how to create one.
 If a different `domainHomeImageBase` (see Configuration table below) is specified, the specified image needs to be built locally or pulled from a repository.
 * Create a Kubernetes namespace for the domain unless the intention is to use the default namespace.
 * Create the Kubernetes secrets `username` and `password` of the admin account in the same Kubernetes namespace as the domain.